When you buy with our links, we may earn a commission. See how we work with brands

 Our Verdict

-In our performance tests, the Bear Elite earned an overall score of 9.24, ranking in the top 9% of all mattresses tested to date.
-Looking exclusively at hybrids, that rank jumps up to the top 7%.
+In our performance tests, the Aurora Luxe earned an overall score of 9.24.
+The Aurora Luxe earned a score that puts it in the top 8% of all matttresses tested to date.

 Type: Hybrid